Shalom: Helping women with fabric design

-Shalom is a group of fifteen women who design, produce and sell colourful fabrics called Buisa that are used locally for dressmaking.
-The business is run by Narcisse and is located in Mudaka, a small town of about 10,000 people located 30 kilometres from Bukavu in South Kivu.
+Shalom is a group of women who design, produce and sell colourful fabrics called Buisa that are used locally for dressmaking.
+The business is run by Narcisse and is located in Mudaka, a small town located 30 kilometres from Bukavu in South Kivu.

 The women dye plain fabric imported from Burundi and elsewhere to produce authentic African designs that are sold in the markets at a price that can be afforded even by those women with little income.
 The designs express the vibrancy of the Congolese and are much preferred to the pre-printed fabrics from China.

-Narcisse started Shalom in February 2014 having previously studied in Kampala, Uganda where she acquired the art and techniques for dyeing African cloth.
+Narcisse started Shalom in February 2014 having previously studied in Kampala, Uganda where she acquired the skills for dyeing African cloth.
 When she returned home to South Kivu she passed on her learning to other women and together they started Shalom.

-Narcisse has a vision to create a company that not only earns money for the women, but enables them to learn skills and become know for their designs.
+Narcisse has a vision to create a company that not only earns money for the women, but enables them to learn skills and become known for their designs.
 So she is increasingly using fabric that contains bazin, a polished brocade that integrates fine patterns and enables Shalom to produce more detailed designs.
-In this way she hopes to enrich the skill-base and reputation for quality work
+In this way, she hopes to enrich the skill-base and reputation for quality work.

 Most poignantly Shalom is also a community of women that help each other in times of difficulty.
 They will spare a little money for someone in need, look after each other’s babies and provide comfort in times of tragedy, which sadly are all too common.